chapel-lang/chapel/doc/developer/bestPractices/ContributorInfo.rst

   testing and b) be reviewed by a member of the core Chapel team (currently, a member of the Cray Chapel team).

+* It is considered good practice to keep PRs (pull requests) on the smaller side, ideally no larger than ~200 lines of code.
+This ensures that the PR will be reviewed in a timely manner and will receive a higher level of attention per line of code during review.
+Consolidating pull requests into smaller chunks can often require a great deal of effort and creativity and is sometimes not feasible.
+However, if there is a clear way to break up a large PR, it is fair for the reviewer to request that the contributor do so.

 .. _Test changes:

 Test changes